My grandmother was a great storyteller.

 Compared to VWO, I’m far less likely to convert on Mapline’s “sign up” CTA on their homepage because there are so many other distractions available to me, and as a result, I leave the page.
 In the end, once I clicked Mapline’s ad, they spent $6.11 without getting anything in return.

-The bottom line is this: If you want a higher return and landing page conversion rate, connect your PPC ads to aed page instead of a busy homepage.
+The bottom line is this: If you want a higher return and post-click landing page conversion rate, connect your PPC ads to a targeted page instead of a busy homepage.

-The proof: Navigation links lower landing page conversion rates
+The proof: Navigation links lower post-click landing page conversion rates

 Similarly, removing the navigation menu on Yuppiechef’s wedding registry page increased page signups by 100%.